Calvary Hospital, Canberra

-Calvary Public Hospital Bruce is a public hospital located in Bruce, Australian Capital Territory serving the northern suburbs of Canberra.
+North Canberra Hospital, formerly the Calvary Public Hospital Bruce, is an Australian public hospital located in Bruce, Australian Capital Territory, serving the northern suburbs of Canberra.
 It is classified as a secondary care facility.
-The hospital is operated by Calvary Health Care ACT, a not-for-profit venture of Little Company of Mary Health Care (LCMHC) on behalf of the ACT Government and is integrated into the Territory's public healthcare system.
-Calvary was established in 1979.
-It is a teaching hospital affiliated with the Australian Catholic University, Australian National University and University of Canberra.
-The Calvary Private Hospital and Hyson Green Mental Health Clinic are co-located on the site and share many facilities with the public hospital.
+The hospital is operated by Canberra Health Services, the health service of the ACT Government.
+It was established as the Calvary Public Hospital Bruce in 1979 and was operated by a division of the Little Company of Mary Health Care (LCMHC), Calvary Health Care ACT, on behalf of the ACT Government.
+In 2023, the ACT Government compulsorily acquired the hospital with a view to building a new hospital on the site.
+It is a teaching hospital affiliated with the Australian Catholic University, the Australian National University and the University of Canberra.
+Calvary Bruce Private Hospital, which includes the Hyson Green Mental Health Clinic, is co-located on the site and continues to operate under Calvary Health Care.
+The private facilities share some services and infrastructure with North Canberra Hospital.